suhasbharadwaj2005-bit/AI-Based-Predictive-Maintenance-Helical-Gearbox/README.md

 * Maintenance decision support
 * Predictive maintenance systems

+## Results

+The developed machine-learning pipeline processes gearbox vibration signals, extracts statistical condition-monitoring features, and uses these features for gearbox condition classification.

+The performance of the Decision Tree and Random Forest models will be evaluated using:

+* Accuracy
+* Confusion Matrix
+* Precision
+* Recall
+* F1-Score

+The final model performance will be reported after evaluation on the verified labeled PHM Society 2009 Gearbox Dataset.

 ## Limitations

 * The project is based on publicly available experimental data.